RetroDECK/ES-DE/INSTALL-DEV.md

 pkg install llvm-devel git pkgconf cmake sdl2 ffmpeg freeimage pugixml
 ```

-Clang/LLVM and cURL should already be included in the base OS installation.
+Clang/LLVM and curl should already be included in the base OS installation.

 **NetBSD**